Unemployment Fraud Can Cost You — Here's How to Stop It

 If you are a victim of unemployment fraud, you are not alone — and you aren't responsible for any financial damages.

-You won't have to pay back unemployment benefits that were fraudulently paid out in your name (unless you committed unemployment fraud) and you won't have to pay taxes on benefits that were paid to a scammer.
+You won't have to pay back unemployment benefits that were fraudulently paid out in your name (unless you committed unemployment fraud), and you won't have to pay taxes on benefits that were paid to a scammer.

 If you are a victim of unemployment fraud, there are certain steps you should take, including the following:

-• File a police report: Your employer or your state's unemployment benefits agency may suggest (or require) you to file an identity theft report with your local police department if your information was misused to claim unemployment benefits.
+3. File a police report: Your employer or your state's unemployment benefits agency may suggest (or require) you to file an identity theft report with your local police department if your information was misused to claim unemployment benefits.

-• Report the fraud to the FTC: You can do this by visiting IdentityTheft.gov, where you will also learn the steps you can take to secure your personal information going forward.
+4. Report the fraud to the FTC: You can do this by visiting IdentityTheft.gov, where you will also learn the steps you can take to secure your personal information going forward.

-• Place a fraud alert on your credit report: It's a good idea to make potential lenders aware you've been a victim of identity theft in case someone tries to apply for credit in your name.
+6. Place a fraud alert on your credit report: It's a good idea to make potential lenders aware you've been a victim of identity theft in case someone tries to apply for credit in your name.
 You can do this by placing a fraud alert on your credit report for free with each of the three major credit bureaus: Equifax, Experian, and TransUnion.
 This is a quick and simple way to prevent thieves from misusing your information.

-• Freeze your credit: If unemployment fraud happened in your name, scammers may do other things with your information as well.
-A credit freeze locks up your account so when anyone tries to open credit in your name, they can't.
+7. Freeze your credit: If unemployment fraud happened in your name, scammers may do other things with your information as well.
+A credit freeze locks up your account, so when anyone tries to open credit in your name, they can't.
 You'll have to go through a special unfreezing process if you want to be able to open new accounts for a credit card, take out a loan, or otherwise undergo a credit check after you've frozen your credit.

 Service

-Individual monthly price Starts at $7.50/mo (billed annually) for first year Starts at $9.00/mo (billed annually) Starts at $10.00/mo
+Individual monthly price Starts at $10.42/mo Starts at $9.00/mo Starts at $7.99/mo

-Family monthly price Starts at $18.49/mo (billed annually) for first year Starts at $25.00/mo (billed annually)
+Family monthly price Starts at $18.49/mo Starts at $20.00/mo

 -